UzairMK/Tech_Test_Raindrops/README.md

 ### Tests

 I created a NUnit project in the same solution, to write and execute my tests.
+This project contained the following NuGet packages: Microsoft.NET.Test.Sdk, NUnit, and NUnit3TestAdapter.
 The aim of the tests was to make sure the created function was doing what I wanted it to do.
-I performed three sets of test which I will describe below.
+I performed three sets of tests which I will describe below.